 We usually identify potential product opportunities or deficiencies with one of two methods.
 We have a relatively sophisticated data infrastructure for a not-for-profit and employ multiple data analysts who can help spot larger trends over time.
 We also conduct qualitative research as needed, along with a quarterly survey of our members.
 From our quantitative analysis, we were seeing a trend where the organization would launch a new campaign, but most of the participants would be new members.
-Our average return rate was extremely low, and we would spend a lot of time, energy, and resources to attract new members to each campaign.

 When taken as a sum, these problems prevented consistent engagement and led to a small number of brand ambassadors for us.
 I won’t go into the entire history of the old platform, but these issues had been understood for a while, and now we had the onus to explore a new platform with new interaction methods.

 We knew that we wanted a new product/platform that was much more engaging to users.
 A couple of guiding principles we set as we ideated on how to provide more interesting content and activities for users.
 First, we wanted members to interact with each other and to build a sense of community around a campaign.
 Secondly, we wanted users to have authentic reasons for returning to the platform––not cheap email tricks or hidden information.
 These principles gave us a loose structure, but a lot of room to flex creative thinking muscles when imagining a new platform.